 Serotonin is the neurotransmitter, (brain messenger), that helps regulate mood, sleep and satiety of appetite.
 It is commonly depleted in many individuals, especially children on the autism spectrum.
 Serotonin’s receptors are in the gut.
 If the digestive tract is unhealthy these receptors cannot provide enough serotonin to the brain.
 This can cause trouble with sleep, mood swings, and an appetite that is insatiable.
-Anxiety is common with an unhealthy gut due to a disturbance in a system known as GABA.
-The safe amino acid GABA can also be taken as a supplement to assist with anxiety.
+Anxiety is common with an unhealthy gut.
+Histamine intolerance can be a strong culprit.

 What you can do

 What you can do is eat plenty of food, just the right ones in the right combinations.
 Protein sources in moderation combined with lots of good fats, (yes, that’s right!) and non-starchy vegetables.
 The good fats are avocado, olive oil, coconut oil, and nuts (except peanuts).
-Go to www.naturallyrecoveringautism.com, for a FREE downloadable gut healing and weight loss diet.
+Get your FREE download of the top foods to avoid to assist gut healing and weight loss.

 It takes twenty-one days to rebalance your leptin levels.
 After this time you may eat foods not on the diet, but within moderation.
 Once leptin is balanced, you should continue to maintain your weight.
 Some meal examples are eggs with avocado or chicken with a green salad and olive oil, adding nuts such as almonds, cashews and macadamias.
 Maintain a reduction or elimination of bad starchy carbohydrates (cereal, cookies, crackers, etc.), sugar, bad fats, monosodium glutamate, or sugar substitutes such as aspartame and sucralose.
 As you detoxify it will be important to support your liver.
 Supplementing with milk thistle is excellent for this.
 Along with the diet probiotics will help to balance the candida in the gut.

 If fatigue, hair loss, cold hands and feet and weight gain are concerns have your thyroid levels tested by your health care practitioner.
 A saliva adrenal test is extremely helpful too.
 One can be done through your natural health care practitioner.
 Be sure to get the test that measures saliva at four different times of day.
-Diagnos-Techs is an excellent lab for this.
-Their adrenal saliva test also measures your gliadin (gluten) tolerance.
+If you would like to do further testing, there is a saliva test from Diagnos-Techs Laboratories that measures your stress hormone (cortisol) levels at four different increments during the day.
+This test can be done at home or at work, is more accurate than blood testing (92-96%), less invasive than a blood draw, and is more affordable.
+Their adrenal saliva test also measures your gliadin (gluten) tolerance